oxygen28/oxygen28.github.io/content/posts/kembara3108/index.md

 Flag: `3108{Kuch1ng_1bu_N3g3r1_S4r4w4k}`

-We are given a Word Document, using [oleid](https://github.com/decalage2/oletools/wiki/oleid)it can be seen that the document contains VBA macros
+We are given a Word Document, using [oleid](https://github.com/decalage2/oletools/wiki/oleid) it can be seen that the document contains VBA macros
 ![](https://i.imgur.com/ZDUpAGV.png)

 With that I used [olevba](https://github.com/decalage2/oletools/wiki/olevba) to read the VBA code, and found a Base64 hash